 - On a small device such as a smart phone, there is no space for a panel beside the text of the book.
 Navigation is accessed from the "Site Menu" located under the MSU logo near the top of the screen (circled in display below).
 Selecting the Site Menu opens the Eras panel allowing the reader to navigate to topics within eras.
 The text of the book is located below that panel.

 To navigate directly to a desired era/topic, a reader also can use the Table of Contents, which is a web page version of the navigation pane.

 One can read the book sequentially in the order of the Table of Contents by selecting Next at the end of a web page.

-We identified a few places in the text where it seems likely that the reader will wish to view related material elsewhere in the book, then return to continue reading.
-We put navigation links in the text for making the back and forth jumps, although the "back button" on your digital device may be easier.
-Most of these "related material" topics are not displayed in the main navigation panels.
+We identified a few places in the text where the reader may wish to view related material elsewhere in the book, then return to continue reading.
+We often put navigation links in the text for making the back and forth jumps; however, the "back button" or "back gesture" on your digital device or browser may well be preferable.
+Most of the "related material" topics are not displayed in the main navigation panels.

 How to View Notes and Citations

 A superscript number indicates a note or citation.
 Selecting that number takes you to the note or citation in the table of Notes and Citations.
 To return from the table to your reading position in the text, use the "back button" on your digital device or select the return arrow ↑ displayed in the table.
 You can see the entire table of Notes and Citations by navigating from the Eras panel.